Alicia Fox: Final feuds (2018–2019)

-On January 27, 2019, at the Royal Rumble, Fox competed in her first women's Royal Rumble match, where she entered at number 18 and lasted over 6 minutes and eliminated Maria Kanellis, before she was eliminated by Ruby Riott.
-Following a brief alliance with Nikki Cross, it was reported on February 10, 2019, that Fox showed up to a live event intoxicated.
+It was reported on February 10, 2019, that Fox showed up to a live event intoxicated.
 The producer for the match, Arn Anderson, was blamed for allowing her to perform in her condition.
-Following this, and other backstage issues he had with management, Anderson was released from his contract after having worked for WWE since 2001.
+Following this, and other backstage issues he had with management, Anderson was released from his contract.
 Fox's first appearance since was at WrestleMania 35's WrestleMania Axxess in April, however she was not announced as a participant at the event.
 In her return to in-ring action, Fox competed against Becky Lynch on the April 22 episode of Raw and alongside Tamina against Billie Kay and Peyton Royce the following week on Main Event on May 2, 2019, respectively, both resulting in losses.
 The two matches would end up being Fox's final in WWE as an active performer.
 She made an on-screen appearance on the Raw Reunion episode on July 22, 2019, where she was billed as a WWE Legend amongst other former Superstars.
-After months of inactivity, her WWE.com profile was moved to the alumni section on October 17, and it was revealed that her contract expired and she had retired after a navel injury.
-Her final appearance on behalf of the company was at a pre-Wrestlemania fan event on November 13, 2019.
+After months of inactivity, her WWE.com profile was moved to the alumni section on October 17, and she was no longer listed as a full-time competitor with the company, having been moved to a legends contract.
+Her last advertised appearance on behalf of the company was at a pre-Wrestlemania fan event on November 13, 2019, before she went on hiatus.

-Sporadic appearances (2021–2022)
+Sporadic appearances and departure (2021–2023)

-After a year of inactivity, Fox was announced for the January 4, 2021 episode of Raw Legends Night where she was seen backstage with Angel Garza and Mickie James.
-She was also present on stage as a spectator, with several other Legends, watching the main event.
+After more than a year of inactivity, Fox was advertised as a legend for the January 4, 2021, episode of Raw Legends Night where she was seen backstage with Angel Garza and wrestling legend Mickie James and later at the main event as a spectator with several other Legends.
 A few weeks later, she made a surprise return at the number 21 entry at the Royal Rumble, where she also pinned an interfering R-Truth to win the 24/7 Championship, becoming the first-ever female African American 24/7 Champion as well as the third Superstar, after Triple H and Ric Flair, to win a Championship during a Royal Rumble match.
 Truth immediately won the title back from Fox after she was eliminated by Mandy Rose, and was subsequently chased by her and other male superstars, who were in pursuit of the Championship.
-In April, she appeared on stage in her old ECW attire, during the opening of WrestleMania 37 alongside the rest of the active roster.
+In April, she appeared on stage, during the opening of WrestleMania 37 alongside the rest of the active roster.

 Fox returned once again at the number 21 spot the following year in the 2022 Royal Rumble as a surprise entry, lasting over six minutes.
 She was eliminated, following a brief Team Bella reunion, by Nikki Bella.

-During an interview with Athletes Voices, Fox confirmed she is still signed with WWE, going on her 17th year.
+During an interview with Athletes Voices in early 2023, Crawford stated that she was still signed with WWE, however on May 1, 2023, Crawford confirmed that she is no longer working for WWE in her social media accounts ending her 17-year tenure with the company.